Omnirobotic/tech-interview/WrittenQuestions/README.md

 **No matter the position you're applying for, please answer the following questions.**

+### Question 1
-### 1 - Explain what is the problem in this code snippet!
+Explain what is the problem in this code snippet!
 ```cpp
     const int& return_eight()
     {